- Things to consider

 - dogs must be kept unchained

 - pet cats should be microchipped as this improves chances of them being returned to you if lost

 - breeding or sale of animals is not allowed in your home

 - boarding kennels cannot be run from your home

 - you are responsible for your pet's behaviour

 - any damage caused by pets will be rectified and paid for by the pets owner

 - communal areas must be kept clear of pet housing (such as hutches) and litter trays for safety reasons

 - pets should have proper care in place for them if they will be alone for long periods of time

 - any fouling from your pet should be cleaned straight away and properly disposed of

 - your pet should be kept under supervision when they are in communal areas

 - additional items needed to keep your pet safe and under control (such as additional fencing) must be sourced and paid for by yourself

 Find out more about this from the Animal Welfare Act 2006

 Anyone living in a house or bungalow may have one domestic pet without needing to ask for permission from us, though we do ask that you inform us so we can make sure your households records are up-to-date.

 If you live in a flat, upper-maisonette, or would like more than one pet, do fill out the Pet Permission Request Form first.
-We wont withhold permission without reason, but some conditions must be considered, including:
+We will not withhold permission without reason, but some conditions must be considered, including:

 - the size of your home